 Depending on the platform you are using, your next level will usually be titled either Ad Group or Ad Set.
 These are the subcategories for your marketing campaigns.

-Key areas to focus on during your digital marketing audit are your keywords, audiences, quality scores, ads (text and/or image) and whether they still match your website layout.
+Key areas to focus on when conducting a marketing audit are your keywords, audiences, quality scores, ads (text and/or image) and whether they still match your website layout.

 Key elements to check are, for example, your keywords: